FestaLab/railway/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/FestaLab/railway.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/FestaLab/railway/blob/main/CODE_OF_CONDUCT.md).

 If you with to submit pull requests, please check the [contribution guide](https://github.com/FestaLab/railway/blob/main/docs/CONTRIBUTION.MD) to make handling your credentials easier.

+## Todo

+1. Explain health check routes;
+2. Do not override application files, explain the changes instead;
+3. Temporarily remove webserver from target group during a deploy for true zero downtime;
+4. Fix Cloudwatch stream error when multiple instances use the same stream;
+5. Make contribute playbooks replace master.key and deploy key too;
+6. Cleanup how MAX_THREADS is configured in worker instances;

 ## License